Melissa Fleischer has been there most of their lives.

 Along the way, the class lost some students and added some, gradually letting the new ones in on the inside jokes that inevitably took root.

-Of this year's 21 fifth-graders, 10 speak a language other than English at home, and seven have learning disabilities.
+Among this year's 21 fifth-graders, 10 speak a language other than English at home, and seven have learning disabilities.

 "When we started, some of these guys had no English," Fleischer recalled.
 She said staying with them helped her learn about their individual family situations and learning problems so she could focus her teaching more sharply.
 "Families are comfortable with me.
 I know the whole kid," she said.
 "Some of them need an extra little nudge.
 If they come in tired, I know they might have been with Dad who lives 100 miles away."